MicrosoftDocs/entra-docs/docs/external-id/customers/tutorial-native-authentication-android-sample-app-call-web-api.md

     private const val WEB_API_BASE_URL = "" // Developers should set the respective URL of their web API here
     ```

-1. Find property named `scopes` and set the scopes recorded in [Add permissions to access your web API](#add-permissions-to-access-your-web-api).
+1. Find property named `scopes` and set the scopes recorded in [Grant API permissions to the Android sample app](#grant-api-permissions-to-the-android-sample-app).

     ```kotlin
     private val scopes = listOf<String>() // Developers should set the respective scopes of their web API here.
 For example, private val scopes = listOf<String>("api://{clientId}/{ToDoList.Read}", "api://{clientId}/{ToDoList.ReadWrite}")